Skip to main content

 The court agreed, vacating the incentive limit portion of the EEOC’s rules in 2017 and ordering the agency to reconsider the level at which an incentive compromises voluntariness.
 This judicial intervention highlights the deep philosophical questions at the heart of wellness program regulation.
 What is the precise point at which an incentive becomes a penalty in disguise, compelling employees to surrender their protected health information?

-In response, the EEOC issued new proposed rules in 2021 that suggested a much lower “de minimis” incentive limit for most wellness programs that ask for health information, while potentially retaining the higher HIPAA limits only for that are part of a group health plan.
+In response, the EEOC issued new proposed rules in 2021 that suggested a much lower “de minimis” incentive limit for most wellness programs that ask for health information, while potentially retaining the higher HIPAA limits only for health-contingent programs that are part of a group health plan.

 However, these proposed rules were withdrawn by the subsequent administration, leaving the regulatory landscape in a state of continued uncertainty regarding specific incentive limits under the ADA.
 This ongoing evolution underscores the difficulty of creating a single, stable standard that satisfies the distinct aims of promoting health, preventing discrimination, and protecting privacy.